junkin/reinvent2018-builder-session/README.md

 Please go to the load balancer [ELB console](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#LoadBalancers:), and click *Create Load Balancer*.

-3.1 Choose the *Application Loader Balancer*.
+3.1 Please choose the *Application Loader Balancer*.

 ![lb_1](images/3_1.png)

-3.2 Choose the VPC that ECS created earlier for us, and select all the subnets available.
+3.2 Please choose the VPC that ECS created earlier for us, and select all the subnets available.

 ![lb_2](images/3_2.png)

-3.3 Create through the wizard, and create a *Target Group* for routing.
+3.3 Please click through the wizard, and create a *Target Group* for routing.
 ![lb_3](images/3_3.png)

 3.4 After the ELB creation succeed, please note down the DNS name for testing later.